wroge/sqlt/README.md

 ## Any more Questions?

 - Take a look into my [vertical-slice-architecture](https://github.com/wroge/vertical-slice-architecture) example project.
-- The template escape function is stolen from [mhilton/sqltemplate](https://github.com/mhilton/sqltemplate).
+- The template escape function is adapted from [mhilton/sqltemplate](https://github.com/mhilton/sqltemplate).